barbararibeiropro/barbararibeiropro/README.md

-### Hi there 👋 I'm Barbara and I'm a Junior Data Engineer
+### Hi there 👋 I'm Barbara and I'm a Data Engineer

 - 👯 I believe in women in technology.
 - 😄 Pronouns: Ela/Dela She/Her